Roboto3000/personae-dnd5e-python/README.md

 ### 1. Introduction

 **Personae RPG Library** is a python library used in the creation of RPG tools utilizing the Dungeon's & Dragons 5th edition rule set.
-Primarily, I've been using the module to develop a GUI application for generating NPCs for my DnD games, which you can find this project [here](https://github.com/mtaylor33/Personae).
+Primarily, I've been using the module to develop a tool to randomly generate characters for my DnD games.
 It should be noted that this software is not officially developed or endorsed by Wizard of the Coast LLC.

 ### 2. Changelog